Two commonly frustrating questions any grower might ask:

-This is a common and frustrating question for any grower.
 You’ve planted your fruit tree.
 It’s growing.
 It’s living.
 But it’s not blooming or bearing fruit.
-While this can discourage a grower to the point of wanting to chop the tree down, you should go for the facts — not the axe.
+While this can be discouraging to the point of wanting to chop the tree down, go for the facts – not the axe.
 If your fruit tree doesn’t bloom or bear, it can happen for a number of reasons.
-In this article, we focus on the 6 basic requirements of fruit trees and address the most common issues/solutions related to fruit production.
+In this article, we focus on the 6 basic requirements of fruit trees and address the most common issues and solutions related to fruit production.

 6 Basic Needs for Fruit Production

 1. Tree Development

 If your fruit tree is still too young/immature, it won’t go into fruit-production mode.
 When you receive your tree from Stark Bro’s, it will be around 2 years old and will still need a few years before reaching its fruiting maturity.
 Read our article about how many years until you should expect fruit for more information about how long it takes for different trees to bear before deciding your tree has an issue.